-Kradschützen, or motorcycle troops, were a common part of German panzer divisions until 1942, by which time they had largely been replaced by panzer grenadiers mounted in armoured carriers.
+Kradschützen, or motorcycle troops, were a common part of German Panzer Divisions until 1942, by which time they had largely been replaced by Panzer grenadiers mounted in armoured carriers.
 Their manpower was often recruited from former cavalry units.
 Although transported on BMW and Zündapp motorcycles (usually with sidecars), these units dismounted to fight.
 Their missions were to rapidly outflank the enemy, seize forward areas and act as fast reconnaissance units.

-Cost Regular Infantry 60pts

-Composition 1 NCO and 5 men

-Weapons Rifles

-Options Add up to 3 additional men with rifles at +10pts each The NCO and up to 1 man can have submachine guns instead of rifles for +3pts each Up to 1 man can have a light machine gun for +20pts - another man becomes the loader The entire squad may be mounted upon motorcycles for +5pts per man
+Cost: Regular Infantry 60pts Composition: 1 NCO and 5 men We apons: Rifles Options: • Add up to 3 additional men with rifles at +10pts each • The NCO and up to 1 man can have submachine guns instead of rifles for +3pts each

+- Up to 1 man can have a light machine gun for +20pts another man becomes the loader - The entire squad may be mounted upon motorcycles and motorcycles with sidecars for +5pts per man

-Special Rules - Motorbikes: A mounted squad use the motorbikes rules (see rulebook)
+• Motorbikes: A mounted squad use the motorbikes rules (see rulebook)